bsky-watch/list-updater-template/README.md

 This a template repository for setting up the list updater.
 Click "Use this template" button above to create your own copy.

+This repository contains only a GitHub Workflow and an example configuration file.
+The actual code lives in https://github.com/bsky-watch/list-updater.

 ## Configuration

 Copy `config.example.yaml` to `config.yaml` and customize as needed.
-List of all available knobs is provided in a schema file in the github.com/bsky-watch/list-labeler repo.
+List of all available knobs is provided in a schema file in the https://github.com/bsky-watch/list-updater repo.

 ## Credentials